troglobit/editline/README.md

 * [Steve Tell][]'s editline patches

-The version numbering scheme today follows that of the Debian version, which can be seen in the [CHANGELOG.md][].
+The version numbering scheme today follows that of the Debian version, which can be seen in the [ChangeLog.md][].
 The Debian version was unknown to the current [maintainer][] for quite some time, so a different name and different versioning scheme was used.
-In June 2009 this was changed to line up alongside Debian, the intent is to eventually merge the efforts.
+In June 2009 this was changed to line up alongside Debian, with the intent is to eventually merge the efforts.

 Outstanding issues are listed in the [TODO.md][] file.